slalom-ubc-mds/Power-Price-Prediction/README.md

 python generate_predictions.py --model_train_start_date=2021-01-02 --predict_until=2023-02-02 --n_estimators=1000
 ```

+The original model is trained from Jan 1st, 2021 to Jan 31, 2023.
+Hence, `model_train_start_date` needs to be greater than January 1st, 2021, and less than December 31st, 2022.
+Predictions will start from Feb 1st, 2023.
+Hence, `predict_until` should be greater than January 31st, 2023, and less than May 30th, 2023.
-The original model is trained from Jan 1st, 2021.
-The model can be trained from any date after Jan 1st, 2021 and before Dec 31st, 2022.
-The model can predict up to 4 months from the training end date.
-The number of estimators can be adjusted to improve the model performance or reducing the training time.
+The number of estimators can be adjusted to improve the model performance or reduce the training time.

 [Connect tableau to local files](https://github.com/slalom-ubc-mds/Power-Price-Prediction/blob/main/Tableau_ReadME.md#connect-tableau-with-local-files)